toast-tk/toast-tk-agent/README.md

 ## Toast TK Studio

 ### JNLP Mode
-1) unzip toast-tk-automation-client-{version}.zip
+1. unzip toast-tk-automation-client-{version}.zip
-3) open app.jnlp and Enjoy !
+2. open app.jnlp and Enjoy !

 ### Eclipse Mode
-Clone the repository.
+1. Clone the repository.
-Install egit/jgit plugins.
+2. Install egit/jgit plugins.
-Import the projects from the cloned repository.
+3. Import the projects from the cloned repository.
-Build All
+4. Build All
-Launch AppBoot as a JavaApplication and Enjoy !
+5. Launch AppBoot as a JavaApplication and Enjoy !

 ## Toast TK WebApp
-You need to clone the webapp repository and compile it using sbt.
+1. You need to clone the webapp repository and compile it using sbt.
-Install and Launch a local Mongo Database

 ``` java
 $ git clone https://gitlab.synaptix-labs.com/sallah-kokaina/toast-tk-play-webapp.git